abraham-leal/ccloud-schema-exporter/README.md

 A sample docker-compose is also provided at the root of this directory.

-The docker image is built to handle the case of `-sync` continuous sync.
+The docker image handles `-sync` continuous sync.
 For a one time export, it is recommended to use a release binary.

 For Docker, the `latest` tag will build directly from master.
 The master branch of this project is kept non-breaking;